 The Doobie Brothers closed the show with their song ‘Takin it To The Streets’, (with some help from Jennifer Nettles, Hillary Scott, Hunter Hayes, & Brad Paisley).
 The number included an AWESOME keyboard solo, and had a very old school feel and energy that made the performance feel like an AMAZING concert.

-Hello people of the internet!!!
+Hello, people of the internet!!!
 Today’s ‘Monday Memos’ is going to be a little different than the normal blogs that I usually post.
 As I’m sure many of you know I am a huge fan of Music.
-I literally spend all day with my headphones on, so I thought why not write a quick story, and insert music into it.
+Even when I was a kid, I remember my parents playing me songs like the Balloon Song to keep me entertained.
+That’s not the sort of music I listen to now, but you get what I mean.
+Music has been a big part of my life even from a young age.
+Anyway, I literally spend all day with my headphones on, so I thought why not write a quick story, and insert music into it.
 Basically this is what I imagine a person’s day might be if we all had theme music automatically inserted into our days.
-It’s meant to be a funny blog post, so hope y’all enjoy.
+It’s meant to be a funny blog post, so I hope y’all enjoy it.
 Ready?
 Let’s go!

 You wake up in the morning and realize it’s time for school (boo!!!), then you remember that school means hanging out with friends, stalking…I mean talking/wishing you could talk to that special someone that has no idea you exists, oh and there’s that thing called homework or something that everyone keeps saying you should do but it can’t be that important right?
 So you get up and start singing in the shower, pick out an AWESOME outfit, do your hair and makeup, take a look in the mirror and think “I wish that I could be like the cool kids”.
 But what the other kids might think or say doesn’t matter because you’re just gonna shake it off.
 Ok, so now you’re off to school.
 Great now we’re at school, let the learning begin! (yay?)
 Ok so school has been ok so far, now it’s lunch time!
 Oh know there goes that guy you like, quick don’t look!
 Oh he saw you; well what are you waiting on?
 Wave!
 Not frantically like you’re insane…maybe he didn’t notice?!?
 Oh no, his mean girlfriend did.
 Great.
 Well just go sit down with your friends.
 Maybe they didn’t notice you.
 Wait, why wouldn’t they notice you?
 You’re awesome!
 Well that’s what everyone keeps saying.
 That girl is so mean to everyone, why is he even with her?
 Seriously sometimes you just want to scream,” You Belong With Me”!!!!
 She always makes fun of you because you’re shy and maybe even stutter a little bit.
 So what if you’re not the most popular or confident person ever.
 That’s ok right?
 Wait maybe people don’t like shy?
 Maybe you need to be louder and more noticeable.
 But who care what they think right.
 Right?
 Then you start thinking “Am I Wrong”?
 Do I really need to change?
 Oh no that cute guy is coming.
 Is he going to laugh at how you waved at him?
 Quick!
 Hide!!!
 Too late he’s here.
 Ok act casual, act cool, please stop it with that goofy smile.
 Ok he’s talking, so far so good.
 Ok, he just wanted to tell you hi because you didn’t see him wave back.
 Oh and now he’s leaving.
 Aww that was nice.
 It’s not fair for someone to be that nice and good looking.
 One of these days you know you’re just going to say “that’s what makes you beautiful”, then he’ll realize that you’re perfect together and you’re have that fairytale love story that everyone keeps saying is impossible.
 Yeah it will be perfect!
 And now the bell rings…ok back to reality.
 Yeah after all those classes school is over for today!
 Let’s go crazy, let’s get a tattoo…ok maybe not that crazy.
 Let’s go home and watch YouTube.
 Ok well that was 3 hours well spent.
 You know what time it is now?
 Netflix time!!!
 Gotta love Zac Efron and Channing Tatum.
 Ok time for bed.
 Makeup is off; pajamas are on, now time for some music and a few hours of looking on Twitter and Instagram.
 5 hours well spent.
 You know what?
 Who cares what other people think?
 Yeah YOU ARE AWESOME!
 You don’t have to try so hard.
 Right?
 Right!
 Yeah, because you really don’t care!
 Ok, nice talk.
 Time to go to sleep.
 Goodnight!